KaiHotz/react-formik-ui/src/lib/components/DatePicker/DatePicker.examples.md

-See [ReaJS Datepicker documentation](https://github.com/Hacker0x01/react-datepicker/blob/master/docs/datepicker.md) for a list of additional props and configurations
+See [ReactJS Datepicker documentation](https://github.com/Hacker0x01/react-datepicker/blob/master/docs/datepicker.md) for a list of additional props and configurations
 ##### Default
 ```jsx
 import { Formik } from 'formik'